Words and Photography by: Jeff Bartlett

-- This hot spot is extremely crowded and the parking lot can fill before sunrise.
-Don’t forget in the summer sunrise is usually around 5:30am so be prepared to go early to setup, bring a headlamp, and wait for the best light.
+- New for 2023 is that public vehicles are not allowed and it is necessary to take a shuttle to Moraine Lake.
+Don’t forget in the summer sunrise is usually around 5:30 am so be prepared to go early to set up, bring a headlamp, and wait for the best light.

 - Wide-angle lenses excel here, so I’d opt for a 16-35mm to provide some flexibility for different compositions.

 I realize I just said Moraine Lake might be the best roadside location in the world; however, its biggest competitor in that debate might be Lake Louise, which is located just 15 minutes away.
 Lake Louise is likely the better-known of the two locations for a few reasons.
 It’s open year-round, the Fairmont Chateau Lake Louise is a second CP-era Great Railway Hotel, and it’s the namesake of this area.

 There are two classic scenes.
 Looking straight down the lake, it’s a layered image with ridiculously turquoise blue water, the stunning Victoria Glacier, and rugged peaks of both Mt Lefroy and Mt Victoria.
 Just two the left, the iconic Lake Louise Boathouse is nestled in the forest beneath Mt Fairview.